cardano-foundation/cardano-graphql/README.md

 Boot the [docker compose stack] using a convention for container and volume scoping based on the network, as well as optionally hitting the remote cache to speed up the build.
 The containers are detached, so you can terminate the log console session freely.
 See [Docker Compose docs] to tailor for your use-case

+##### Node snapshots
+If you want to speed up the node syncing processes you can use a snapshot.
+The snapshot is a compressed file that contains the database of a node at a certain block.
+You can download snapshots using Mithril, which are available for mainnet, preprod, and preview networks.
+A detailed explanation can be found [here](https://mithril.network/doc/manual/getting-started/bootstrap-cardano-node)
 <details open>
   <summary><i>mainnet</i></summary>
+Get the most recent weekly snapshot link [here](https://update-cardano-mainnet.iohk.io/cardano-db-sync/index.html#13.4/), and set it as `RESTORE_SNAPSHOT` below, or omit if you wish to sync from genesis.

 > **Disclaimer:** The Chainfollower environment variables are currently mandatory.
 > Otherwise the Token registry will get stuck.